ADeBona/Franka-Emika-Robot-Setup-and-Simulation-Guide/README.md

    - Unlock the robot’s joints. _(Note: This process may require several attempts.)_

 5. **Activate FCI**
-   - Enable the Franka Control Interface (FCI) and confirm communication with ROS.
+   - Enable the Franka Control Interface (FCI) that enables the communication with ROS.

 ---